sbidoul/whool/README.md

   available in the Odoo addons path without the need to modify Odoo's `--addons-path` option.

+## Interaction with git

+`whool` will packages all the files that are under `git` control and ignore everything else.

+The version of the generated distribution packages is also influenced by the `git` commit history in the following way.
+TODO...

 ## Configuration

 The following options can be set in `pyproject.toml`: